numworks/epsilon/poincare/doc/simplification.md

 ### Effects

-Systematic reduction can simplify rational operations, convert non-integer powers to their exponential/logarithm form, factorize variables in simple additions or even compute exact derivatives.
+Systematic reduction can reduce rational operations, convert non-integer powers to their exponential/logarithm form, factorize variables in simple additions or even compute exact derivatives.

 Dependencies are already bubbled-up at each shallow systematic reduce.